Hey Freelance Friends!

 “Small jobs add up.
 Most of my work right now is between R500–R3,000, and I’m okay with that.
 It’s paying my rent.”

-No motivational speech
+Notice: No bragging No motivational speech Just reality

 Quick posting filter